 But that’s changed.
 Now, anyone applying for a mortgage will have to pass a “stress test” that requires applicants meet the Bank of Canada’s 5-year conventional mortgage rate – which is currently 4.99% – or their contractual rate plus an additional 2%, whichever is greater.
 In other words, if the lender’s qualifying contract rate is 2.85%, you’ll need to be approved at 4.99% (the greater number).1

 How might this affect the amount you can borrow?
 According to Global News File opens in a new window, someone applying for a 5-year fixed mortgage with a 25-year amortization period will go from being able to afford a home worth $726,939 to being able to afford a home valued at $570,970 – a very substantial difference.2

 For Canadians renewing their mortgage, it’s possible those who fail the stress test will be forced to accept a higher interest rate with their current lender rather than having the freedom to shop around for a better rate.
 As for individuals seeking to refinance their mortgage – say, to pay for home renovations – they’ll also face the stress test.
 In the end, that could mean prospective borrowers have less money available to them than in the past.3

 Searching for stability in a wild housing market

-The changes, which have been implemented by Canada’s Office of the Superintendent of Financial Institutions (or OSFI), are designed to help ensure borrowers can truly afford the home they’re seeking to purchase.4
+The changes, which have been implemented by Canada’s Office of the Superintendent of Financial Institutions File opens in a new window (or OSFI), are designed to help ensure borrowers can truly afford the home they’re seeking to purchase.4

 The changes are also expected to help stabilize a national housing market that has been white-hot and rather tumultuous for the past couple years.
 The most pressing need for change has been, arguably, in major urban centres like Toronto, Vancouver and Montreal, where competition for a limited number of homes has been fierce.5